 What Is Nurse-Family Partnership?

 Nurse-Family Partnership is a voluntary, free mother and child health program.
-If you are a first-time mom, receive assistance early in your pregnancy and continue until your child is two years old.
+If you are a first-time mom, receive assistance early in your pregnancy and continue until your child is 2 years old.

 Invite the baby’s father or family members to participate if you would like them to be present.